Skip to main content

 • “Lazy character design and character growth.”

-• “I wish the dialogue was a bit better, and I was hoping for something with cutscenes instead of just highlighting character designs during conversations.”
+• “I wish the dialogue was a bit better and was hoping for something with cutscenes instead of just a character design being highlighted when talking.”

 Skip Game Offers